 If you are renting and are worried about making payment, please speak to your landlord or Housing Association as soon as possible.
-The Government is introducing additional protections for renters to ensure they cannot be evicted as a result of hardship caused by the outbreak.
+The Government has introduced additional protections for renters to ensure they cannot be evicted as a result of hardship caused by the outbreak.

-You can find more information on our Housing pages.
+You can find more information on all the above on our Housing pages.